Grikiai/comp_arch/README.md

 3. Intel86x64 assembler for a simple sort
 4. the same for RISC-V

 Had a lot of fun while designing simple CPU operations.
-Unfortunaltelly, whole cpu design was lost, i hope one day ill find it or recreate.
-For design tasks use logism.
+Unfortunaltelly, whole CPU design was lost, i hope one day ill find or recreate it.
+To peek at design tasks use Logism.